calvinswaim/legacy_cpp-cinema4dsdk/README.md

 the Plugin API. __Feel free__ to fork this repository and issue a pull request if you want to contribute.

-__License__: This source code in this repository is, if not declared otherwise, licensed under the MIT license.
+__License__: This source code in this repository, if not declared otherwise in the file header, is licensed under the MIT license.
+Coypright is granted to the original author of the source file.

 ## New to the Cinema 4D plugin development?